 NMO-UMC partners with various groups throughout Giles County and the New River Valley in serving the the neediest individuals and families in our community.
-The following are PDFs of resources available in Giles, Montgomery, and across the NRV:

 Little Feet Baby & Toddler Shop